reincas/Lanthanide/README.md

 in the energy level and the SLJ composition of each state in intermediate coupling.
 The process is accelerated by diagonalising the much smaller J sub-spaces individually.
 Each state in intermediate coupling is a mixture of different SLJ states with the same total angular momentum J.
-You can access all state objects in a list with the ground state in first position.
+You can access all state objects in the list `Lanthanide.intermediate.states` with the ground state in first position.
 These commands give you energy, weight factors and the respective SLJ components of the first excited state:

 ```